eisental/RedstoneChips/howto.md

 - `enableDestroyCommand` - Enable or disable /redchips-destroy command.
 Possible values are `true` or `false` (`false` by default).
 - `signColor` - Sets the text color used for the circuit name when the circuit is activated.
 A hex code between 0-f.
 4 (red) by default.
 - `rightClickToActivate` - When set to true circuits will be activated by right-clicking their sign.
 Otherwise circuits are activated by left-click.
+- `maxInputChangesPerTick` - Sets the maximum number of input pin state changes per game tick.
+When this limit is reached the infinite loop detector is switched on and the chip is disabled.
+Set to 20000 changes per tick by default.